 Customer service can seem somewhat non-existent in Oman.
 It can be difficult to find employees that are helpful and knowledgeable.
 This can be an adjustment for Westerners who are used to a different standard of service.
 When great customer service is found, it is not forgotten within the expat community.

-Something else that infuriates new expats is that life in Oman unravels at a much slower pace than back home.
+Something else that infuriates new arrivals is that life in Oman unravels at a much slower pace than back home.
 Whether trying to set up the Internet and phone service or open a bank account, expats will need to come to terms with the fact that it’s going to take time.
-Nothing is done quickly, and unfortunately, being forced to wait patiently to sort out logistics can prolong the adjustment period for an expat.
+Nothing is done quickly and, unfortunately, being forced to wait patiently to sort out logistics can prolong the adjustment period for an expat.

 Men and women in Oman